Github-user-2468/Assembly/README.md

 # Assembly
-These are projects I have assembled through my classes
+These are projects I have created in Motlow Assembly and Computer Organization